The other day, a sales leader working asked me how I got to be “so good at sales.”

 I’m not.
-You might think that after almost 3,000 answers on Quora, 300 blog posts, and 35,000 tweets.
+You might think so that after almost 3,000 answers on Quora, 300 blog posts, and 35,000 tweets.
 But I’m pretty bad at it.
 In fact, that’s why I have so much respect for the art and process of sales.
 Because once I saw truly great folks practicing the art — the lightbulb went off.
 I saw you really could be 2-3x better than me in sales, and make it repeatable, and really scale that way.
 Respect.

 And most founder-CEOs I meet think they are bad at sales too.
 The reason usually is BATNA — your Best Alternative to a Negotiated Agreement.
 We’ve talked about BATNA a long time ago in the context of selling your company, where the concept is critical (read that here).
 But it also comes into play in every “big deal” you work on.

 As a founder, most of us panic at the thought of losing an amazing top prospect like Google or Shopify or Coupa or Aetna or whomever.
 We know how hard it was to get the lead, to build the trust, to win against the competition.
 When at the 11th hour, the customer pushes back hard on pricing … we don’t want to blow the deal.
 We do what it takes.
 We’re founders.

 And that’s also what a great VP of Sales and great Field and Big Deal AEs do, too.
 But they do it more holistically.
 They know if they blow the deal, they’ll miss the quarter.
 But they also know if they leave too much money on the table, they’ll miss the quarter too.